-On March 17, 2013, the Company granted the same officer of the Company who at the date of the grant served as an external consultant of the Company who provided services in marketing and development (hereinafter: "the consultant"), 12,500 options (non-tradable) of the Company exercisable up to 12,500 ordinary shares of the Company of NIS 10 par value each.
-The exercise price per option shall be US 3.8 dollars, after being translated to NIS at the representative rate of exchange of the US dollar on the day prior to the date of granting the options.
-Entitlement to realize the options will accrue over a period of three years as of the date of March 17, 2013.
-The b.
-Share-based payment plan to the Company's employees and managers, directors and service providers (cont.)
+2. On November 21, 2013, the Company's Board of Directors granted to the Company's former CEO 150,000 option warrants exercisable to ordinary shares of the Company of NIS 10 par value each, in accordance with the cashless mechanism.
+The exercise price per option is US 2.22 dollars, after being translated to NIS at the representative rate of exchange of the US dollar on the day prior to the date of granting the options.
+Entitlement to realize the options will accrue over a period of three years as of the day of the allocation, in accordance with the Company's option plan.